charlie-casserly/CV/README.md

 ### Leadership

-I am able to showcase my leasdership skills in helping my team's project ideas come into fruition.
+I am able to showcase my leadership skills in helping my team's project ideas come into fruition.
 I am comfortable taking the lead in a group setting and also get a lot of enjoyment from helping people.
 Because of this, I decided to take on two mentees from two cohorts behind my own at Makers Academy.
 I have really enjoyed helping them through their Makers journeys and the experience has shown me that helping people to learn to code is something that I am good at.

 ### Problem Solving/Logic